 The bustling city streets of Hanoi and Ho Chi Minh City are incredibly busy.
-Expat drivers will find that there is a lack of rules governing behaviour on the road, especially amongst cyclists and motorcyclists.
+Expat drivers will find that there is little regard for road rules, especially among cyclists and motorcyclists.
 Traffic congestion in the cities can be frustrating and parking is often difficult to find.

+Driving on Vietnam’s highways can also be dangerous.
+Expats who do decide to drive in the cities should do so defensively and learn to predict and pre-empt the behaviour of other road users.
 In smaller towns and villages, driving is a little easier.
-However, driving on Vietnam’s highways can also be dangerous.
-Expats who do decide to drive in the cities should do so defensively and learn to predict and pre-empt the behaviour of other road users.

-The standard of roads in Vietnam varies from region to region, but generally roads are not well-maintained.
+The standard of roads in Vietnam varies between regions, but roads are generally not well maintained.
 Drivers and motorcyclists should be aware of potholes.
 While signage is not always clear, expats will find that most road signs are displayed in both Vietnamese and English.